Jean Bassange

 Jean Bassange was a French painter active in Paris in the 17th century and in the Académie de Saint-Luc.
 He was only known as a name until he was cited for the first time by Jules Guiffey in 1915.
-Musée Vivenel holds his only surviving work, an Adoration of the Shepherds, rediscovered by that museum's curator Éric Blanchegorge - this painting inspired a work by Simon Vouet, later engraved by François Perrier.
+Musée Antoine Vivenel holds his only surviving work, an Adoration of the Shepherds, rediscovered by that museum's curator Éric Blanchegorge - this painting inspired a work by Simon Vouet, later engraved by François Perrier.
 Guillaume Kazerouni also writes of documents from 1628 to 1654 mentioning the painter.